 The Tony Hawks Centre provides free, comprehensive and holistic care to children with disabilities (physiotherapy, hydrotherapy, massage, a sensory room, and speech and music therapy).
 Trained therapists ensure a child receives the treatment they require, whilst educating parents on the skills needed to extend this care to their homes.

-This project will fund a fully trained physiotherapist to give 1,300 sessions a year to children in need.
+This project will fund trained physiotherapists to give 12000 sessions a year to children in need.
 By providing rehabilitation and parental education, disabled children will reach their physical potential and be enabled to integrate into society.
 This vital support will also help promote a shift in families, away from the old state mentality, to prevent children being abandoned to institutions.
 The Tony Hawks Centre provides bespoke care to 600 children a year, each receiving ~20 sessions

 This project has provided additional documentation in a PDF file (projdoc.pdf).